raj23manj/springBoot/jokesapp/README.md

         * Example:
           * like two people attempting to pass each other in a narrow corridor.
 A moves to his left to let B pass, but in response B moves to his right to let
             A pass.
 Hence blocking

+    * Synchronized - 12
+      * we should make sure the threads are going to wait for each other to finish the given task on the variables.
+      * assume counter = 0, two threads accessing same counter, when thread one access it, it is 0 and increments it to 1, in the mean time when thread two access the counter it also still at 0 where as it should be 1 incremented, but in the time thread one set's the value to the counter, thread 2 reads and goes and the cycle repeats, we get wrong outputs
+      * public static synchronized void increment() {
+        		++counter;
+        	}

+    * Synchronized Blocks(avoid class intrensic locks) - 13
+      * when using "synchronized" on the methods as show below, java add's an class intrensic lock to App class, which means when two threads are started at the same time, when thread 1 is accessing count1 then thread2 cannot access count2 variable because the "synchronized" is present on both hte methods and making thread 1 to complete and adding an "Intrnsic lock", this makes performance slower, to avoid this, see below example
+      * public class App {

+        	private static int count1 = 0;
+        	private static int count2 = 0;

+        	public synchronized static void add() {
+        		count1++;
+        	}

+        	public synchronized static void addAgain() {
+        		count2++;
+        	}
+       }

+      * Better approach
+        public class App {

+            private static int count1 = 0;
+            private static int count2 = 0;

+            private static Object lock1 = new Object();
+            private static Object lock2 = new Object();

+            public  static void add() {
+               synchronized(lock1) {  // synchronized(App.class) => this again makes java to apply internsic lock, hence a better solution create new Object and apply on them count1++;
+               }
+            }

+            public synchronized static void addAgain() {
+            synchronized(lock2) {  // synchronized(App.class)
+                count2++;
+               }
+            }
+       }

 ###### Links